Wuletou/docs/docs/source/getbalance.rst

 * ``balance`` field contains tokens that user have with symbol and precision
 * ``blocked`` field contains blocked tokens without symbol and precision

 To get available tokens that user can spend, ``blocked`` should be subtracted from ``balance``.
-In the example above available user balance is 80.000000 WU.
+In the example above available user balance is 80.000000 TEST.

 * :ref:`genindex`
 * :ref:`modindex`